Heng14/paper_reading/vision3d/pva.md

 #### **Note**

-1. Limited extrapolation capa- bilities in terms of completely unobserved regions, e.g., the back of the head will not be reconstructed in detail if only front views are provided as example images.
+1. Limited extrapolation capabilities in terms of completely unobserved regions, e.g., the back of the head will not be reconstructed in detail if only front views are provided as example images.
-2. Not be ap- plied to in-the-wild data.
+2. Not be applied to in-the-wild data.